rafauel/rafauel/README.md

 ### Hi my name is Rafael Antonio 👋

+⚡ **Senior Software Engineer | Senior Software Developer at Ânima Educação | C#, .NET, .NET Core, PHP, LARAVEL, AWS and so on.**

 More than 10 years in the area of software development as a professional.
 My main programming language has always been PHP, but always accompanied by other skills.